 Another local celebration worth timing your visit around is the Azalea Trail Festival, which takes place in the second half of March each year.
 This is when the pink and white azalea buds bloom on bushes all over the city, and a number of special public openings and tours are held at historic buildings and monuments.

 But even if you can’t make it here for either of these celebrations, Mobile makes a great destination at any time of year.
-The weather is mild year-round, so you can always enjoy the streets lined with old oak trees and antebellum mansions, the nearby white-sand beaches, and Mobile’s great local restaurants.
+The weather is mild year-round, so you can always enjoy the streets lined with old oak trees, the nearby white-sand beaches, and Mobile’s great local restaurants.

 Submitted by Wendy from The Nomadic Vegan.